-But as a product manager, you are dealing with two totally different customer groups - your sellers and your buyers.
+But as a product manager, you deal with two totally different customer groups - your sellers and your buyers.

-There are lots of eCommerce marketplaces out there from the giants Amazon and eBay, to niche markets of collectibles or personalised gifts.
+There are many eCommerce marketplaces out there, from the giants Amazon and eBay to niche markets of collectibles or personalized gifts.

-They originated from the newspaper classifieds model that has gone online as well (e.g. craigslist or gumtree), but there is a major difference.
+They originated from the newspaper classifieds model that has gone online (e.g., craigslist or gumtree), but there is a major difference.

 On a marketplace, the buying transaction happens on your platform.

-As the marketplace model is becoming more and more popular, it is worth having a look at the specific challenges for Product Management in this type of environment.
+As the marketplace model is becoming more and more popular, it is worth looking at the specific challenges for Product Management in this type of environment.

 Accommodating the needs of both buyers and sellers on a marketplace can be a difficult balance.

-As sellers pay your bills, it is tempting to listen to sellers most.
+As sellers pay your bills, it is tempting to listen to sellers the most.